hannahmetzler/hannahmetzler.github.io/emomis.md

 ## About the project

-In November 2021, we started the project *Emotional Misinformation – The Interplay of Emotion and Misinformation Spreading on Social Media* (EMOMIS).
-It is funded with 400.000 Euros by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) until February 2025.
+This project (EMOMIS) is funded with 400.000 Euros by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) from November 2021 to June 2025.
 What we do in 5 bullet points:

 * We have investigated how emotional state influences discernment between true and false news, and which emotions such news trigger, and what their function in the processing of misinformation is.
 * We investigate the large-scale interplay of emotions around news of different trustworthiness on Twitter from 2020 to 2023.
 * We evaluate ways of measuring misinformation in social media data.
 * We develop novel interventions that consider the social identities our believes and emotions around them are linked to.
-* We simulate the dynamics of emotions around news, and the potential effect of algorithmic interventions on misinformation spreading using Agent Based Modelling.
+* We simulate the dynamics of emotions around news shared by politicians, and the potential effect of algorithmic interventions on misinformation spreading using Agent Based Modelling.

-For more:

-* [Summary](https://hannahmetzler.eu/dighum) of project results in November 2024 ([Recording](https://www.youtube.com/watch?v=nVavOHdwRPg&t=4s)
-* [Slides](https://hannahmetzler.eu/measuring_emo_misinfo) of our first online study on how emotions and fake news recognition are related.
-* [Slides](https://hannahmetzler.eu/emomis_stockholm) of a talk at the Conference on Intelligent Machines, Emotions and the Planet
-* [Video](https://www.wilsoncenter.org/event/digital-humanism-how-put-humans-center-emerging-tech) of a panel discussion, including a brief introduction to EMOMIS, starting at at 29 minutes into the video.
-* Eine Übersicht zu unserem Projekt auf deutsch, mit vielen anderen spannenden Forschungsergebnissen gibt es [hier](https://hannahmetzler.eu/klimaaktiv).

-___
+__

 ## Publications